piccard21/npm-es6-webpack-skeleton/README.md

 ### Configuration

-In **config/app.js** you have some options for basic configuration, like the library's variable-name, if you wanna have a sourcemap or the [target](https://webpack.js.org/guides/author-libraries/), which is **umd** per default.
-Also you can decide if you wanna include lodash in your bundle.
-If not, remove also the require statemant in **index.js** and also from your **package.json**. **htmlTitle** is the title of the development-server page.
+In **config/app.js** you have some options for basic configuration, like the library's variable-name, output-file-name, if you wanna have a sourcemap or the [target](https://webpack.js.org/guides/author-libraries/), which is **umd** per default.
+Also you can decide if you wanna include lodash in your bundle or enable polyfills  **htmlTitle** is the title of the development-server page.

 ```
 const libraryVarName = 'npmEs6WebpackSkeleton';
+const libraryFileName = 'app';
 const sourcemap = (process.env.NODE_ENV === 'PRODUCTION') ? true : false;
 const htmlTitle = 'npm-es6-webpack-skeleton';
 const includeLodash = true;
+const enablePolyFill = true;
 const libraryTarget = 'umd';
 ```